stuartellis/sve-personal-website/content/articles/just-task-runner.md

 The [just](https://just.systems) tool is a task runner.
 It provides a consistent framework for working with sets of tasks, which may be written in any scripting language and can run on multiple platforms.

-Add _just_ to your projects when you need to write task definitions that must run on a diverse range of environments, especially when you do not manage the systems that the tasks are run on.
-The users can install _just_ with a [wide range of methods](#installing-just), including the package managers for popular programming languages.
-The support for multiple languages and the [backwards compatibility guarantee](#the-backwards-compatibility-guarantee) allow you to support systems that have a wide range of capabilities and use different versions of _just_.
+Add _just_ to your projects when you need to provide task definitions that must run on a diverse range of environments, especially when you do not manage the systems that the tasks are run on.
+The [wide range of installation methods](#installing-just), support for multiple languages and the [backwards compatibility guarantee](#the-backwards-compatibility-guarantee) allow you to support large numbers of very different systems.

 If you are maintaining project tooling for internal teams, consider [Task](https://www.stuartellis.name/articles/task-runner/) as an alternative.
 Task runs tasks with a built-in shell interpreter and uses a published YAML schema for the task definitions.
-These features enable you to maintain and validate tasks with standard tools, and also ensure that they have consistent behavior on each system.
+These features enable you to maintain and validate tasks with standard tools, and also ensure that the tasks have consistent behavior on each system.
 However, they also mean that you need to manage the versions of Task that are in use.

 ## How just Works

-Each copy of _just_ is a single executable file, with versions for Linux, macOS and Windows.
+Each copy of _just_ is a single executable file, with versions for Linux, macOS, Windows and FreeBSD.
 This executable is relatively small, about 5Mb for the 64-bit Linux version.
 It uses sets of tasks that are defined in plain-text files.
 You may write each task in any programming language that runs with an interpreter, such as UNIX shells, PowerShell, Python, JavaScript or Nu shell.

 This means that you can add _just_ to any environment and use whichever scripting languages are available.
 If you define [multiple implementations of a task](https://just.systems/man/en/attributes.html?highlight=disabl#enabling-and-disabling-recipes180), _just_ runs the correct implementation for the current platform.
 It also provides other features for you to customise the behavior of tasks for different environments.